 You want to be able to illustrate your progress to others so you can keep with the PPM process and continue improving.
-Measure your progress as you work to achieve your procurement objectives.
+Measure your ROI and progress as you work to achieve your procurement objectives.
 Be aware of events and bottlenecks that can threaten the effectiveness of your team and adjust to optimize your processes.
 Get quantitative and qualitative results to demonstrate the contribution of purchasing to the business.
 Show your value!

 6. Communicate your progress and expectations

 The final step in being a PPM pro is sharing clear progress reports—with all your company’s stakeholders.
 The point of optimizing your approach is to become more efficient and demonstrate the impact you are having on the business.
 Structure your reporting to illustrate both Financial and Non-Financial Performance: